 The goal of this site is to help people.
 Hopefully the blogs and other content posted here will help others cope with traumatic life changing events or to better understand the complexities of adoption.
 And for adoptees, I really hope I can help them find their biological truth.

-In addition, I am a Board Advisory Committee Member for the Via Heart Project, a volunteer for the American Heart Association and an adoptee advocate for My Hoodie Project, a leading genetic genealogy and family research firm.
+In addition, I am a Board Member for the Via Heart Project, a volunteer for the American Heart Association and an adoptee advocate for My Hoodie Project, a leading genetic genealogy and family research firm.